LuckyDavid/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 7. Create a Kubernetes cluster in an Azure Kubernetes Service (AKS)

-Note: setting VM Size to Basic_A0, starting node count to 1 and load balancer sku to basic (although not sure if it is going to be possible) in order to reduce costs
+Note: setting VM Size to Standard_B2s, starting node count to 2 and load balancer sku to basic (although not sure if it is going to be possible) in order to reduce costs

-   `az aks create --resource-group=<yourresourcegroup> --name=<youralias>azurepetstore-akscluster --attach-acr <yourazurecontainerregistry> --dns-name-prefix=<youralias>azurepetstoreserviceaks --node-vm-size Standard_B2s --node-count 1 --load-balancer-sku basic --generate-ssh-keys`
+   `az aks create --resource-group=<yourresourcegroup> --name=<youralias>azurepetstore-akscluster --attach-acr <yourazurecontainerregistry> --dns-name-prefix=<youralias>azurepetstoreserviceaks --node-vm-size Standard_B2s --node-count 1 --load-balancer-sku basic --nodepool-name <setyourdefaultnodepoolname> --generate-ssh-keys`

    This will take some time to complete, 5-10 minutes or so...